bookofproofs/bookofproofs.github.io/_sources/history/19th-century/rademacher.md

 * In April 1925 Rademacher left Hamburg to become an ordinary professor at Breslau.
 * It was a difficult decision for Rademacher, particularly since Hecke was so keen for him to stay in Hamburg.
 * Had Hecke succeeded in his attempt to get Hamburg to offer Rademacher an ordinary professorship then he would almost certainly have remained there, but the university would not make the offer that Hecke requested and, after much thought, Rademacher went to Breslau.
-* In different political circumstances one would have expected Rademacher to remain at Breslau for the rest of his career.
 * Normal expectations were completely overturned for most people and in particular for Rademacher the expectation that he would remain in Breslau vanished.
-* However for a short time between being dismissed from his professorship and leaving for the United States, Rademacher moved with his daughter Karin to a small Baltic town where he met and married Olga Prey.
-* Olga remained in Germany, where their son Peter was born in 1935, while Rademacher held the Visiting Fellowship in the United States.
 * Despite this, Rademacher was ever after to remain loyal to the University of Pennsylvania for providing him refuge from the horror that had engulfed his native land.
 * In fact 1947 was also the year in which Rademacher's second marriage also ended in divorce.
 * Rademacher's early arithmetical work dealt with applications of Brun's sieve method and with the Goldbach problem in algebraic number fields.